David Bruton (American football)

-David Lee Bruton Jr. (born July 23, 1987) is a former American football strong safety and special teamer.
-He was drafted by the Denver Broncos in the fourth round of the 2009 NFL Draft.
+David Lee Bruton Jr. (born July 23, 1987) is an American former professional football safety and special teamer.
+He was selected by the Denver Broncos in the fourth round of the 2009 NFL draft.
 He played college football at Notre Dame.
 He was also a member of the Washington Redskins.

-High school career
+Early life

 Bruton attended Miamisburg High School in Miamisburg, Ohio.
 As a senior, he recorded 54 tackles, three interceptions and broke up seven passes on defense, while catching 10 passes for 200 yards on offense.
 He earned All-Division I-II all-area honors from Dayton Daily News and won all-district honors on defense.

 College career

 Bruton played four seasons for Notre Dame, playing as a starter in his junior and senior seasons.
 Bruton finished his career with 214 total tackles and seven interceptions.
 His best season came as a senior, when he finished second on the team with 97 total tackles and had a team-high four interceptions.
 In Bruton's final college game, he had an interception in the Hawaii Bowl, helping Notre Dame win its first bowl game since the 1993 season.
 Bruton graduated from Notre Dame in 2009 with a bachelor's degree, majoring in political science and sociology.